Escape from textured adsorbing surfaces: Discussion

 Since the early works of Langmuir in the beginning of the 20th century, and to this day, the vast majority of theoretical works on adsorption dynamics have dealt with \textit{flat} surfaces immersed in an infinite bulk of adsorbates \cite{langmuir1918adsorption,brunauer1938adsorption,ward1946time,sutherland1952kinetics,delahay1957adsorption,hansen1961diffusion,baret1968kinetics,miller1981solution,mccoy1983analytical,adamczyk1987nonequilibrium,miller1991adsorption,chang1995adsorption,liggieri1996diffusion,diamant1996kinetics,liu2009diffusion,foo2010insights,miura2015diffusion,miller2017dynamic,noskov2020adsorption} (which is effectively a one-dimensional setting), or with smooth curved surfaces \cite{mysels1982diffusion,frisch1983diffusion,adamczyk1987adsorption,reva2021first,prustel2012exact,kim1999exact,grebenkov2019reversible,scher2022microscopic,grebenkov2023diffusion}.
 In this context, two main models are usually considered: Linear kinetics and Langmuir kinetics.
 While the latter accounts for saturation of the surface under high adsorbate concentration, it is not linear and does not admit an analytical solution.

 Given a flat surface located at $L$ and a concentration profile $c(x,t)$, the surface concentration $\Gamma(t)$ under linear adsorption kinetics follows \cite{scher2022microscopic}

 At equilibrium, i.e., when $ \frac{d \Gamma(t)}{d t} = 0 $, one gets the Henry isotherm $\Gamma(t) = K c(L,t)$, with the equilibrium constant $K = k_{a}/k_{d}$.
 Trivially, the desorption rate $k_d$ is inversely proportional to the mean time spent being adsorbed to the surface: $ k_d = \langle \mathcal{T} \rangle^{-1}$.
 But what happens when the surface is textured?
 On the microscopic scale, the desorption rate is still determined by $k_d$.
-Yet, on a scale comparable to that which governs the surface roughness, multiple events of adsorption and desorption can give rise to a completely different effective desorption rate.
-In this work, we employed our approach presented in Ref. \cite{scher2023escape} to determine this rate.
+Yet, on a scale comparable to that of the surface roughness, multiple events of adsorption and desorption can give rise to a completely different {\it effective} (or macroscopic) desorption rate.
+In this work, we employed our theoretical approach presented in Ref. \cite{scher2023escape} to determine this effective desorption rate.

 For this purpose, we adopted a single-particle perspective and calculated the PDF and the mean of the escape time from textured surfaces of three different common topographies: holes, pillars and grooves.
 Such solutions are valuable when studying the adsorption-desorption dynamics of surfaces.
-In particular, we obtained the mean escape time for the three surface topographies in a common experimental setting where the initial position of the particle is uniformally distributed within the surface cavities.
+In particular, we obtained the mean escape time for the three surface topographies in a common experimental setting where the initial position of the particle is uniformly distributed inside the surface cavities.
 Let us rewrite these equations (\ref{mean_uniform}, \ref{mean_uniform_2}, \ref{mean_uniform_3}) here

 where $K=k_a/k_d$ and $K'=k'_a/k'_d$ are the equilibrium constants of the bottom and lateral surfaces respectively, and $\rho = l/L$.